Scooby-Doo! Stage Fright: Plot

-The Mystery Inc. gang head to Chicago, Illinois for a talent show, called Talent Star, hosted by Brick Pimiento, where songwriting duo Fred and Daphne are finalists with some high hopes.
-Upon arrival, they learn that the opera house which the show will be held in is being terrorized by a Phantom, who is intensely lauding one of the finalists to win, Chrissy, a spoiled girl whose noisy parents are no more polite than she is.
+The Mystery Inc. gang head to Chicago, Illinois for a talent show, called Talent Star, hosted by Brick Pimiento, where songwriting duo Fred and Daphne are finalists.
+Upon arrival, they learn that the opera house in which the show will be held is being terrorized by a Phantom, who is intensely lauding one of the finalists to win, Chrissy, a spoiled girl whose noisy parents are no more polite than she is.
 Fred and Daphne also befriend one of the finalists, Emma Gale, a violinist.
-Not wanting to be left out, Scooby and Shaggy decide to show Pimiento a juggling act, which they are betting will take the contest by storm.
-However, after Pimiento states his belief that "juggling stinks," throughout the film, the two continually approach Pimiento and show him numerous desperate impromptu acts, all of which are terrible.

 Not long after checking in for the talent show, the Phantom appears in the opera house and Fred, Daphne and Velma attempt to catch him using the surveillance cameras, but are unsuccessful due to the Phantom’s ability to seemingly appear in multiple places at once.
-While being chased briefly by the Phantom, Shaggy and Scooby notice the Phantom had a strange lemon scent and afterwards, the gang split up to search for clues.
+While being chased by the Phantom, Shaggy and Scooby notice the Phantom has a strange lemon scent and afterwards, the gang split up to search for clues.
 Fred and Daphne meet the owner of the opera house Mel Richmond.
 They learn from Richmond that a Phantom once terrorized the opera house thirty-five years ago when it was a disco.

 The dress rehearsal commences the next day.
 Fred and Daphne meet Emma’s parents, who are hoping to get the prize money to save their home from bankruptcy.
 During the dress rehearsal, the Phantom sabotages most of the finalists’ acts, leaving Chrissy, Emma, and Fred and Daphne as the only contestants left.
 Due to these attacks, Fred and Daphne decide to use themselves as bait to lure the Phantom out.
 The gang manage to track down a Phantom, only to find it is the original Phantom, a man named Steve Trilby.
 Steve admits to the gang that he vandalized the opera house due to his hatred for disco music, but that now he only goes into the opera house to get food.
 The gang return to the stage to find the Phantom setting fire to the opera house.
-With the help of Steve, they catch the Phantom, who is revealed to be Mel Richmond, hoping to collect the insurance as the opera house was making go bankrupt.
-However, the gang learn that Richmond is not the Phantom they are after when they hear the Phantom threatening to destroy the place unless Chrissy wins, after Richmond states that he got the idea from the previous Phantom attacks.
+With the help of Steve, they catch the Phantom, who is revealed to be Mel Richmond, hoping to collect the insurance money on the opera house.
+However, the gang learn that Richmond is not the Phantom they are after when they hear another Phantom threatening to destroy the place.